MikeNims/GIS-Professional-Portfolio/index.md

 ---

-### This section will hold my best projects including term porjects completed in my various courses.
+### This section will hold my best projects including term projects completed in my various courses. (no files have yet been uploaded)

 [Parks and Poverty in the Nation's Capital](/sample_page)
 <img src="images/dummy_thumbnail.jpg?raw=true"/>